WarrenZhu050413/arxiv-to-GDrive/README.md

 # arxiv-pdf-downloader

 This is a Chrome extension designed to download PDFs published on arXiv directly to your Google Drive.
+The folder downloaded can be specified by the user.

+The motivation for developing this extension is to enable better collaboration with Gemini Advanced's GDrive integration to search for research works.

+The repository is built on top of https://github.com/yoheikikuta/arxiv-pdf-downloader by yoheikikuta.
+Its main change is to have added a folder download definition.

 <p align="center">
   <img src="https://imgur.com/utyIndE.gif" />